terminusdb/terminusdb/README.md

 ### Open Console

-One you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (for instance "http://localhost:6363/console").
+Once you have installed terminus-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (the default is: <a href=""http://localhost:6363/console"" target="_blank">"http://localhost:6363/console"</a>).

 ## Documentation